'Vision Zero' Road Safety Strategy 2024 to 2035

 We will set appropriate speed limits by:

-Reviewing all 60 mph national speed limits on rural roads in Surrey and replacing them
+• Reviewing all 60 mph national speed limits on rural roads in Surrey and replacing them with a lower limit where appropriate by the end of 2028.

-• Maintaining speed management plans for all of Surrey's eleven Districts or Boroughs to identify and tackle the sites with the worst speeding and casualty problems.
+• Maintaining speed management plans for all of Surrey's eleven districts or boroughs to identify and tackle the sites with the worst speeding and casualty problems.

 • Undertake media and publicity campaign work to highlight the risks and implications of driving too fast.